Alternate Job Titles: Employee Communications Manager, Manager of Employee Communications

 Source: HR Reported data as of August 03, 2017

 This chart describes the expected percentage of people who perform the job of Employee Communications Manager that make less than that salary.
 For example 50% of the people who perform the job of Employee Communications Manager are expected to make less than the median.

 Manages the daily operations of communications programs within the organization.
 Oversees staff responsible for preparation of internal employee communications regarding company performance, future direction, or corporate or human resource policies.
 Monitors accuracy and timeliness of information distributed.
 May manage the content of brochures, handbooks, memos or emails.
 May act as a liaison with the public relations or corporate communications department.
-Requires a bachelor's degree in a related field and at least 7 years of experience in the field.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of complicated tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
+Requires a bachelor's degree.
 Typically reports to a head of a unit/department.
+Manages subordinate staff in the day-to-day performance of their jobs.
+True first level manager.
+Ensures that project/department milestones/goals are met and adhering to approved budgets.
+Has full authority for personnel actions.
+Extensive knowledge of department processes.
+Typically requires 5 years experience in the related area as an individual contributor.
+1 to 3 years supervisory experience may be required.
 View full job description